* Unemployment rate hits 18-year low

 * S&P technology index hits record high

-June 1 (Reuters) - Wall Street stocks rose on Friday after the latest monthly jobs report pointed to strength in the U.S. economy and political tensions in Italy eased.
+June 1 (Reuters) - Wall Street stocks rose on Friday after the latest monthly jobs report pointed to strength in the U.S. economy and geopolitical tensions eased.

-Technology stocks led the rally, with gains in behemoths such as Apple, Microsoft and Alphabet lifting the S&P tech index to a record intraday high.
+Technology stocks led the rally, with gains in heavyweight companies such as Apple, Microsoft and Alphabet lifting the S&P 500 tech index to a record high.

-Government data showed that the U.S. economy added 223,000 nonfarm jobs in May, topping the average estimate of economists polled by Reuters.
+Government data showed that in May the U.S. economy added 223,000 nonfarm jobs and average hourly wages increased 0.3 percent, both topping economist estimates.
 The unemployment rate fell to an 18-year low of 3.8 percent.
 Data on construction spending and industrial production also pointed to accelerating economic growth.

-Markets also got a reprieve as Italy installed a coalition government, removing the risk of a repeat vote dominated by debate on whether the country would leave the euro.
+Markets got a reprieve as Italy installed a coalition government, removing the risk of a repeat vote dominated by debate on whether the country would quit the euro.

 In the view of some investors, the strong economic data raised the likelihood the Federal Reserve will raise interest rates four times this year.
 Concerns that rising rates will dampen future growth have sent U.S. stocks tumbling on several occasions this year.
 But investors said they did not find Friday's data concerning.